weberstephanhd/iacman/README.md

 ### Components

+A component describes a dedicated kind of deployment.
+Therefore it describes all software and procedures required to create a dedicated deployment based on configurations settings provided by the so-called _context_.
+The procedures required to manage a deplyoment a formalized as _actions_, shell scripts or regular commands implementing the action API, that work on dedicated deployment state.

 A component is located below the `components` folder of a module.
 It might have a hierarchical name (for example `iaas/infra`).
 The component name is directly used as folder path below the `components`